 A squishy jelly fungi composed of bright orange or yellow, brain-like clustered lobes.

-This is one of the few mushrooms that has a symbiotic / parasitic relationship with another mushroom.
-Sometimes it fruits with its host fungus (corticioid fungi), sometimes it completely subsumes it.
+This is one of the few varieties of mushrooms that has a symbiotic relationship with another mushroom.
+Jin-er or golden fungus grows on a host fungus called corticioid fungi.
+Sometimes it completely subsumes it, turning parasitic instead of symbiotic.
 The wrinkly blob looks wet, but it’s soft and slightly velvety to the touch.
-It’s flavorless and prized for its gelatinous texture.
+It’s mostly flavorless and prized for its jelly-like texture.

-Eating notes: cut into thin slices and enjoyed raw or blanched, dipped in soy sauce (“Yunnan sashimi”), or cooked in soups, stews, or curries, where it takes on a jelly-like, gelatinous texture similar to pork trotter or marrow.
-It can also be cooked in a sweet, cooling soup with jujube red dates, lotus seed, pear, etc. similar to snow ear.
+Eating notes: Jin-er is often cut into thin slices and enjoyed raw or blanched.
+Served with a dip of soy sauce, it’s called “Yunnan sashimi”.
+When cooked in soups, stews, or curries, it takes on a gelatinous texture with a slight resistance similar to pork trotter or marrow.
+It can also be cooked in a sweet, cooling soup with jujube red dates, lotus seed, pear, etc. similar to yin-ear (see above).

 have a good break! :)